blkpvnthr/blkpvnthr.github.io/README.md

 I’m a **Data Science and Computer Engineering intern** passionate about transforming complex data into actionable insights through applied machine learning, automation, and quantitative modeling.
 My work spans **research**, **mission-critical web systems**, and **quantum-inspired optimization**, with a focus on efficiency, reproducibility, and secure software design.

-Currently interning at **The Johns Hopkins University Applied Physics Laboratory (JHU/APL)** in the **Space Exploration Sector**, where I develop web, API, and data infrastructure supporting NASA missions.
+Currently interning at **The Johns Hopkins University Applied Physics Laboratory (JHU/APL)** in the **Space Exploration Sector**, where I develop mission critical infrastructure supporting NASA missions.

 ---